Bori City

-Bori Town, Kor, Yeghe, Zaakpon, Betem 3, and Bo-Ue.
+Bori Town, Kaani, Kor, Yeghe, Zaakpon, Betem 3, and Bo-Ue.

 Bori is the second largest city in Rivers state after Port Harcourt and the commercial center of the Rivers southeast senatorial district in Rivers state.

 Bori is an agricultural hub in Rivers state involving the production of yams, garri, maize, cocoyam, palm oil and vegetables.
 Also available are fishes and meat.
 The Bori main market is a daily market where these products can be bought in large quantities for local or export market.

 Its also five minutes drive from the Nigeria Police Force Bori Area Command.

+Commission of Camp

+The Nigerian Army in 2025 commissioned a new military camp in Bori City.

+Bori Market

+Bori Market is a market in Bori.